Sapphire has been tracking a trending attack vector known as ‘Multifactor Authentication (MFA) Fatigue’ (MITRE ID: T1621).

 An essential aspect of the MFA Bypass attacks was that the threat actor could gain access to the victim’s credentials in the first place.
 This is often possible if the victim’s account has been subject to a data breach.

 Attackers will often scour credential leakage sites to find victims’ email addresses.
-Sapphire’s Analysts also have access to such tools, allowing us to alert customers before an attacker has a chance to put the credentials to use.
+Sapphire’s Analysts also have access to tools that alert customers before an attacker can put the credentials to use.

 Single Sign-On and Multifactor Authentication